CPSquad1/CPSquad/README.md

 - Tagline/mission statement
 - CTA buttons (Join Us, View events)
 - Background: Dark with subtle gradient or pattern
-- Animated text or elemenjs
+- Animated text or Elements

 **What We Do Section:**
 ```